Professor Antonio Martínez-Arboleda

 In Summer 2011, the project OpenLIVES was awarded funding from JISC under OER-3 (Digital Capital).
 The project, led by the University of Southampton, finalised in 2013.
 I was co-investigator in OpenLIVES and my responsibilities included creating a new course on Oral History and Migration, currently taught at the University of Leeds (SPPO 3640: ‘Discovering Spanish Voices Abroad in a Digital World’), and designing repurposable learning activities based on the OpenLIVES research data.
 These resources, alongside any subsequent resources produced by students, have been published as OER in the HumBox.
 One of the outcomes of this educational experience is the OpenLIVES Pedagogy, which has been discussed and disseminated in various papers and publications:

-In connection with my teaching of Spanish Politics, I have published two articles on Podemos:
+In connection with my teaching of Spanish Politics, I have published an article on Podemos:

 Qualifications